adno/tubelex/README.md

 For a small number of videos there is no channel information, so we count them as separate single-video channels.
 Words occurring in less than 3 videos are not included.

-The list is sorted by number of occurrences and contains totals on the last row labeled "TOTAL".
+The list is sorted by number of occurrences and contains totals on the last row labeled `TOTAL`.
 Note that totals are not sums of the previous rows' values.

-The form is thus similar, yet slightly different from [wikipedia-word-frequency]https://github.com/notani/wikipedia-word-frequency].
+The form is thus similar, yet slightly different from [wikipedia-word-frequency](https://github.com/notani/wikipedia-word-frequency).
 Notable differences:
 - TUBELEX-JA counts also videos and channels that words appear in (WWF counts only occurrences),
 - TUBELEX-JA has both a raw version and a normalized version (WWF lowercases words),
 - TUBELEX-JA includes totals on the trailing row (WWF does not),
 - TUBELEX-JA data is tab-separated with header (WWF data is space-separated without header),
 - TUBELEX-JA does proper segmentation of Japanese.

-The script, which was used to create the word list, processes subtitles from the [JTubeSpeech](https://github.com/sarulab-speech/jtubespeech) repository according to the following steps:

-0. Download **manual** subtitles from `ja/202103.csv` that are still available now (as of 2022-11-30).
+As a basis for the corpus we used manual subtitles listed in the file `data/ja/202103.csv` from the [JTubeSpeech](https://github.com/sarulab-speech/jtubespeech) repository that were still available as of as of 30 November 2022.
+(The script for downloading is also part of that repository.)
+The download subtitles were then processed using the [tubelex.py](tubelex.py) according to the following steps:

 1. Extract lines of subtitles and convert HTML (e.g. &amp;) entities to characters.

 2. Remove the following text sequences:
   - formatting tags,
-  - addresses (http(s), e-mail, domain names starting with "www.", social network handles starting with "@").
+  - addresses (http(s), e-mail, domain names starting with `www.`, social network handles starting with `@`).

 3. Remove the following lines:
   - empty lines,